Submitty/submitty.github.io/_docs/developer/project_ideas.md

    [Tushar Gurjar's GSOC Summer 2018 Project](/developer/GSOC2018_TusharGurjar)

    _Experience Required: Some programming experience, willingness to learn web and database development.
+Having served as a teaching assistant or instructor with experience grading programs and identifying or handling potential cases of academic dishonesty will be beneficial.
 Experience with a wide variety of programming languages is beneficial._

    _GSOC Proposal Tag:_ `plagiarism detection`